 More than 40 percent of the planet’s 7,660 known amphibian species are threatened with extinction due to habitat loss, climate change, pollution, infectious diseases and other factors.
 The DZS is working to stem this decline through cooperative breeding programs and field conservation work all over the world.

 Nearly two decades of cooperative breeding efforts for the critically endangered Puerto Rican crested toad yielded the best results in the DZS’s history in 2015 with a record 22,571 tadpoles.
 Twenty tadpoles were retained for future breeding at the Zoo’s National Amphibian Conservation Center while the rest were sent to Puerto Rico for release.
-In 2017, 5,635 tadpoles were released in Puerto Rico after another successful breeding season at the Detroit Zoo.
+In 2017, 5,635 tadpoles were released in Puerto Rico and another 11,226 were released in 2018 after two more successful breeding seasons at the Detroit Zoo.

 The DZS’s breeding program for the endangered Wyoming toad produced a record 3,945 tadpoles for release in 2014.
 In 2007, this program was No. 1 on the AZA’s list of the Top 10 wildlife conservation success stories.
 Seven hundred tadpoles were released in Wyoming in 2017 after another successful breeding season at the Detroit Zoo.
 This cooperative partnership has released more than 8,000 tadpoles, toadlets and toads in Wyoming since its inception in 1995.

 The DZS works with more than 100 amphibian species in these critical conservation efforts that work to restore populations in wild habitats.